aluferraz/test/Ticket_Breakdown.md

     4.3 Call createFacilityAgent with an non-exiting AgentId, non-exiting facilityId, and new VALID FacilityAgentId.
 Expected: FAIL

     4.4 Check for PDF layout breaks.

+    4.5 If using Javascript directly instead of using typescript, include unit tests for common pitfalls if they do not exist: null, wrong types, undefined types, negative values, array instead of objects, objects instead of arrays.